kptdev/kpt/docs/tutorials/building-solutions.md

 2. **Development**

+   Development covers how to create and modify configuration, and includes how to incorporate and unify opinions from an arbitrary number of sources.

    - Abstraction -- substitution, generation, injection, etc
    - Customization -- configuring blueprints, defining variants, etc
    - Validation -- policy enforcement, linting, etc

 3. **Actuation**

+   Actuation covers how to take configuration and apply it to a cluster.

    - Apply -- apply configuration to a cluster
    - Status -- waiting for changes to be fully rolled out